FMSoftCN/hiBus/README.md

 - Dec.
 2020: First release (version 0.9).
 - Oct.
 2020: Skeleton of source code.

-## Build HiBus for Standalone Use
+## Build HiDataBus for Standalone Use

-To build hiBus for your own usage on a generic Linux box without the app management of HybridOS, use the following options for `cmake`:
+To build hiDataBus for your own usage on a generic Linux box without the app management of HybridOS, use the following options for `cmake`:

 ```
 $ cmake -DBUILD_APP_AUTH=OFF <directory_to_source_code>
 ```

-If you use the `-DBUILD_APP_AUTH=OFF` option, hiBus will use a dummy app authentication method to avoid preparing your app authentication system.
+If you use the `-DBUILD_APP_AUTH=OFF` option, hiDataBus will use a dummy app authentication method to avoid preparing your app authentication system.

 ## TODO List